syndit/com.synditcorp.ruleengine/README.md

 ## Document structure

-The Rule Engine is very flexible.
+The Syndit Rule Engine is very flexible.
 Because at runtime any rule can be called directly, you can put all your company's rules into one document.
-Or, you can organize you rules into multiple documents.
+Or, you can organize you rules into multiple documents for use in multiple instances.
 Even if you have a decision tree within a document, nothing is stopping you from having other trees or other stand alone rules in the same document.

+Rules can be organized into a common rule document and then use-specific rule documents.
+A instance of the Engine with common rules can be injected into the use-specific instance by adding the common instance into the variables map object.
+Then, a simple handler that implements RuleClassHandler can be written and used to refer to the common instance from the variables map.
+Keep in mind the rule numbers must be unique across the common and use-specific documents.

 ## Expressions